 Total disability based on individual unemployability (TDIU) is a benefit that allows veterans to be compensated at VA’s 100 percent disability rate, even if their combined schedular disability rating does not equal 100 percent.
 TDIU is awarded in circumstances in which veterans are unable to secure and follow substantially gainful employment as a result of their service-connected conditions.
 Here, substantially gainful employment refers to whether a veteran’s annual income meets or exceeds the federal poverty threshold for a single person.
 Therefore, there are certain circumstances in which veterans may still be employed while receiving TDIU benefits.

 How to Get TDIU

-- Two or more service-connected conditions, one of which is rated at least 40% disabling, with a combine disability rating of at least 70%.
+- Two or more service-connected conditions, one of which is rated at least 40% disabling, with a combined disability rating of at least 70%

 Those who do not meet the schedular requirements under 38 CFR § 4.16(a) may still be considered for TDIU under 4.16(b).
 Under this subsection, VA must refer your entitlement to TDIU to the Director of Compensation Service for extraschedular consideration.

 As mentioned above, TDIU is generally reserved for veterans who are unable to work; however, if a veteran is able to maintain what is called “marginal employment,” they can still qualify for TDIU.
 Generally speaking, marginal employment is the opposite of substantially gainful employment.
 If a veteran is working, but their income does not exceed the federal poverty threshold for one person, they can still be considered for TDIU.

 For example, if you are only able to work 8 hours per week at a restaurant and your earnings are below the poverty level, your employment may qualify as marginal.
 Therefore, you may be able to continue working while receiving VA disability compensation at the 100 percent level.